Table of Contents

 - Neglects family obligations.

-- Consumes high levels of alcohol, resulting in medical problems or mental health issues.
+- Consumes high levels of alcohol, resulting in problems or mental health issues.
 This can impact the quality of life for both spouses.

 - Becomes unable to function at their job, possibly losing their job.
 This can hurt family finances.